UMBRELLA ACCOUNTANTS IS THE OBVIOUS CHOICE FOR CONTRACTORS WHO WANT TO MAXIMISE THEIR INCOME WITH SIMPLE, LOW COST, FIXED FEE ACCOUNTANCY SOLUTIONS

 What is IR35?

 The government introduced IR35 to clamp down on tax avoidance through the use of a limited company.
-IR35 legislation (off-payroll working) was introduced to the Public Sector in April 2017 and is planned for the Private Sector in April 2021.
+IR35 legislation (off-payroll working) was introduced to the Public Sector in April 2017 and was introduced for the Private Sector in April 2021.

 It looks at whether a contractor is working any differently from an employee of the client.
 The government was concerned that contractors were starting limited companies just to take advantage of tax efficiencies, even though they were doing the same job as permanent employees.
 This is referred to as false self-employment.